Frank Miracola Scholarship Award

 As one of the original creators of the 21things4teachers, the loss of Frank Miracola to cancer in 2010 left a large void.
 Our team, along with the REMC Association of Michigan, the MACUL organization, and Michigan Virtual (MVU) continue to honor his legacy by selecting an annual winner of the Frank Miracola 21st Century Educational Excellence Award.

-Applicants must have successfully completed the 21things4teachers course, and are asked to create a 3-5 minute multi-media presentation based on experiences in the course.
-The presentation should highlight how the applicant has transformed instructional practice based on the tools, resources, ISTE-Teacher standards, and best practice recommendations found in 21things4teachers.
-Download the information sheet for further details and scoring rubric for submissions.
+Applicants must have successfully implemented something they learned from the 21things Project.
+Applicants are asked to provide evidence on how the applicant has transformed instructional practice based on the tools, resources, ISTE-Teacher standards, and best practice recommendations found in 21things.
+Download the sample rubric sheet for further details and scoring rubric for submissions.

 Frank Miracola was an amazing educator who spent his 30+ year teaching career advocating for the integration of technology in the classroom.
 Known nationally as the "Free is Good" guy, Frank presented at local, state, and national conferences on the free web tools available to educators.